stevenelson35/stevenelson35.github.io/_posts/2024-01-02-botanical-for-life.md

 ![Camilla Dad BN]({{ site.url }}assets/media/20240102_120315.jpg)

-After meeting Lori for lunch at *Brueggar's Bagel*, we took a detour to the *Volvo* store because a `Check Engine Emission` light lit up on the dash on our way to the *Des Moines Botanical Garden*.
+After meeting Lori for lunch at *Brueggar's Bagels*, we took a detour to the *Volvo* store because a `Check Engine Emission` light lit up on the dash on our way to the *Des Moines Botanical Garden*.

 ![Botanical Garden]({{ site.url }}assets/media/20240102_155632.jpg)